tomrlh/goofy-chatbot/README.md

 # Goofy Chatbot

-> A simple Chatbot that is able to answer a few questions.
+> A simple Chatbot able to answer a few questions.
 > Check it [here](https://tomurlh.github.io/goofy-chatbot/).

 #### Stack used